brettohland/fuckingformatstyle/content/_includes/quiz.md

 {{< /expand >}}

-{{< expand "An date in a very specific format" "⇅" >}}
+{{< expand "A date in a very specific format" "⇅" >}}

 {{< xcode13-badge >}} {{< xcode14-badge >}}

-If you need to output a very rigid date string that follows an exact format, you can use the verbatim format style to do that.
-Updated in Xcode 14.
+The Verbatim Format Style is how you create a date string with any and all extra characters you might want mixed in.
+This is a replacement for the `dateFormat` strings on `(NS)DateFormatter` eg. "yyyy-MMM-dd".

 See <a href="/date-styles/#verbatim-date-style-single-date">Verbatim Style</a>